-- 2.1 Agree the proposed responses to the representations received at the Revised Preferred Approach and previous versions of the RWLP as set out at Appendix 2. - 2.2 That Cabinet recommends to full Council: - (a) that the Council agrees to the publication for pre-submission consultation of the RWLP under Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012 in the form submitted to it (appendix 1); and. - (b) that the Council agrees that the RWLP be approved for submission to the Secretary of State for independent examination under section 20 of the Planning and Compulsory Purchase Act 2004.
+- 1.1 On 26 January 2016 the Cabinet considered a report relating to the Replacement Waste Local Plan for Essex and Southend and recommended to Council to agree: - (a) to the publication for pre-submission consultation of the Replacement Waste Local Plan under Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012 in the form submitted to it (Appendix 1); and - (b) that the Replacement Waste Local Plan be approved for submission to the Secretary of State for independent examination under section 20 of the Planning and Compulsory Purchase Act 2004. - 1.2 Cabinet agreed that minor corrections to the form of the plan by way of typographical changes could be made by the Director for Operations: Environment and Economy and the version at Appendix 1 reflects those changes.